nsxsnx/psql-queries/README.md

 # psql-queries
-postgresql locks, long running / hanging queries, etc.
+PostgreSQL locks, long running / hanging queries, etc.

 # HOW TO USE:
 execute queries.sql to create views, then: